IMAU-ice-and-climate/IMAU-FDM/docs/source/index.rst

 This documentation details the physics & operation of **IMAU-FDM**, the firn densification model developed at the Institute for Marine and Atmospheric Research (IMAU) at Utrecht University.

+1. See the :doc:`ECMWF_access` doc for onboarding onto the HPC

 .. note::

    This documentation is under active development.